import-io/huge-table/README.md

 - After changes are merged into master branch, checkout master branch, run tests one more time, and publish this package to npm repository.

 ## Changelog
-### 6.14.3
+### 7.0.5
--Fixes for FE-769- where Column popovers go offscreen when many items in cell.
+- Fixes for FE-769- where Column popovers go offscreen when many items in cell.

+### 7.0.3
+- fixed case in which cellData where text data was passed under main.text rather than in .text works correctly now

-### 6.14.2
+### 7.0.2
-- fixes for TextCell handling of content type 'Auto' and when text data is passed in via cellData.main.text rather than cellData.text
+- fixed case in which TextCell would improperly stringify text when given cellData.type of 'AUTO'

 ### 6.14.1
 - removed console logging accidentally left in